radiovisual/dotfiles/README.md

 # dotfiles

 > Ever wanted to know what it feels like to be me?
-Use these dotfiles or run the install scripts to find out!
+Use these dotfiles or run the install script to find out!

+:warning: :thinking: Please review the scripts in this repo before you blindly run them, though.

 ## Usage